 But as the population grew and the demand for food increased, the botanist discovered how to cross-pollinate different varieties of tomatoes manually to create a plant that would develop traits.

 The desirable traits include high yield, pests and insect resistance, longer ripening time, and sturdiness during storage.
 Most often, these modified tomato plants are incapable of passing these characteristics through the seeds of those plants.
 These are known as Hybrid Tomatoes.

-Hybrid tomato seeds germinate to produce plants that are more disease or pest resistant.
+Hybrid tomato seeds germinate to produce plants that are more disease or pest-resistant.
 Also, the fruit from hybrid seeds is very uniform in appearance and flavor.
 You often get very rich and bright color tomatoes that make it easy for retailers to sell to customers.

 But these hybrid tomatoes are often picked green and let it ripe during shipping.
 It improves the delivery areas as tomatoes won’t rot quickly and can be shipped to further regions.
 However, you won’t get the best flavor from them.

-Heirloom are again gaining popularity as people are getting conscious about what they eat and moving away from hybrid plants.
+Heirlooms are again gaining popularity as people are getting conscious about what they eat and moving away from hybrid plants.

 However, you may not find these tomatoes at the supermarket because these are highly perishable and not much profit to the retailers.
-You can sometimes find in the local farmer’s market.
+You can sometimes find it in the local farmer’s market.